 You can install the Countly WordPress Plugin, and you can link this to your server with an app key and server URL (note: I wrote this plugin!)

-Server installation – OK
+Server installation – MEDIUM

 GDPR compliance setup – Anonymous – EASY; PII – EASY